 According to the CDC, if you are driving at 55 miles per hour while looking at your phone for just five seconds, you have driven the distance of a football field, all with your eyes off the road.

-The Tampa distracted driver legal team at Distasio Law Firm is here to help you hold the negligent party responsible for their actions in your Tampa distracted driving accident.
-We can negotiate with the insurance company or the defendant’s lawyer on your behalf and take your case to court if need be.
+The legal team at Distasio Law Firm is here to help you hold the negligent party responsible for their actions in a distracted driving accident.
+A Tampa distracted driving lawyer can negotiate with the insurance company or the defendant’s attorney on your behalf and take your case to court if need be.

-For a free, no-risk review of your distracted driving claim, contact Distasio Law Firm today at (813) 259-0022.
+For a free, no-risk review of your distracted driving claim, contact Distasio Law Firm today.
 We operate on a contingency-fee-basis, meaning our payment comes out of the settlement offer or court awards you may receive at the conclusion of your case.